Murder of Paul Broussard: Arrests and sentencing

 Attard went to New York after the attack, and was arrested there.
 Buice is reported to have turned himself in after being encouraged to do so by his father.
 All ten were soon arrested and signed confessions without attorneys present.
 Hill lobbied the prosecutor and district attorney for "meaningful sentences" for the attackers, dubbed the "Woodlands Ten."
 All ten of Broussard's assailants were eventually plea-bargained without the case going to trial.

 Attard received probation for agreeing to testify against the other nine.
 Four other juveniles received probation, and Rodriguez – aided by the Houston Crime Victim's Office – worked with the D.A. to set the terms.
 The court also ordered them to pay for Anderson's hospital bill and Broussard's funeral.
 Attard and Randle violated the terms of their probations and were sent to prison.
 Buice, who inflicted the stab wounds, received a 45-year sentence.
 Dillon received a 20-year sentence for attempted murder and aggravated attempted murder.
-The three remaining assailants received sentences of 15-years-and-one-day for their admitted participation in the beatings.
+The three remaining assailants each received sentences of 15 years and one day for their admitted participation in the beatings.
 Their sentences were criticized by Rodriguez and Queer Nation as being too light.